-Some of the best rear-view cameras have a digital signal, which combats interference.
+Some of the best rear-view cameras have a digital signal that is specific to its transmitter and receiver, which combats interference.
 This ensures that you have the best possible picture quality, but it is pricey: The cheapest unit we reviewed with a digital signal is around $120.

 Of course, another way that camera manufacturers overcome interference issues is with brute strength.
 A powerful analog signal is more resistant to interference than a weak analog signal.
-So, look for a backup camera that has a bigger wireless range than you'll need.
+So, if you go with analog, look for a backup camera that has a bigger wireless range than you'll need.
 The stronger the signal, the less interference will be an issue.
 Several of the backup cameras in our top 10 have signals rated for over 50 feet.

 The Verdict: Our Recommendations

 The Rear View Safety 091406, the Top Ten Reviews Gold Award winner, is the best rear-view camera on the market.
 It offers a wide, 130-degree field of view and a digital, interference-proof signal.
-Rear View Safety also has exceptional customer service, so you know you'll get excellent support on the product.
+Rear View Safety also has exceptional customer service, so you know you'll get excellent support with this product.

 The TadiBrothers Wireless License Plate Camera is our Silver Award winner and another excellent choice.
 At around $200, it's about $50 cheaper than the Rear View Safety model.
 It has a 120-degree field of view and night vision.
 It lacks a digital wireless signal; however, its analog signal is rated for 65 feet, which means it has one of the strongest signals we've seen, so interference should not be a problem in a typical vehicle.
 Much like Rear View Safety, TadiBrothers has excellent customer service.